openaicellular/oaic/docs/source/oaic_t.rst

 .. note::

 	The OAIC-T now only supports the testing of O-RAN under ZeroMQ mode, i.e., both eNodeB and UE are running in the same machine without the use of SDRs, also known as virtual radio.
 The srsRAN with E2 Agent must be installed prior to the use of oaci-t.
 Follow the `srsRAN with E2 Agent Installation Guide <https://openaicellular.github.io/oaic/srsRAN_installation.html>`_ to ensure that the 5G Network is successfully set up.
+In addition, KPIMON xApp and Test xApp should be also deployed in order to display KPI metrics in the oaic-t server GUI.